 It also includes audio or video editing services, but not generally the production of editing software.

 Sports, Gaming, Gambling, and Fitness Services

-- Services related to computer education or entertainment are generally class 42 (technology) services.
-They may produce class 9 (electrical) goods, such as software.
+- Services related to computer education or entertainment are generally Class 42 (technology) services.
+They may also produce Class 9 (electrical) goods, such as operating systems.